jellyterra/jellyterra/README.md

 I am learning and working on:

-*   Compiler, program analysis
+*   Compilers and program analysis

-*   Logical verification.

 *   Digital hardware design